 Pumpkin Turnovers Recipe with Cinnamon Glaze

 pumpkin turnovers with cinnamon glaze

 That’s all there is to it!
-Here is the printable recipe card with all the details so that you can make your own pumpkin turnovers.
+Check out the printable recipe card with all the details below, so that you can make your own pumpkin turnovers.
 Trust me, your home is going to smell just like fall!

+Pumpkin Turnovers Recipe with Cinnamon Glaze